SouthGreenPlatform/trainings/_pages/cocogeno_ictp4/S2_gigwa_flapjack_S3_taxonium.md

 <img width="100%" src="{{ site.url }}/images/ictp4/gigwa_s2_5.png" alt="" />
 1. Observe the SNP number (F1-F2: 47122) and then select less or equal to 5% of missing data (filter 3)
 <img width="100%" src="{{ site.url }}/images/ictp4/gigwa_s2_6.png" alt="" />
-1. Observe the SNP number (F1-F3: 34872) and then select less or equal to 5% of MAF (Minor Allele Frequency; filter 4)
+1. Observe the SNP number (F1-F3: 34872) and then select less or equal to 5% of MAF (filter 4)
 <img width="100%" src="{{ site.url }}/images/ictp4/gigwa_s2_7.png" alt="" />
 1. Observe the final SNP number with these filters (F1-F4: 16548) and then click on alleles of on line to display the variant details (e.g. genotypes)
 <img width="100%" src="{{ site.url }}/images/ictp4/gigwa_s2_8.png" alt="" />